lstrojny/functional-php/README.md

 [Underscore.js](http://documentcloud.github.com/underscore/)

   - Works with arrays and everything implementing interface `Traversable`
-  - Consistent interface: first parameter is always the collection, than the callback.
-Callbacks always receives value, key, collection
+  - Consistent interface: for functions taking collections and callbacks, first parameter is always the collection, than the callback.
+Callbacks are always passed `$value`, `$key`, `$collection`
-  - Calls 5.3 closures as well as traditional callbacks
+  - Calls 5.3 closures as well as usual callbacks
-  - C implementation for performance but compatible userland implementation is packaged if you can’t install PHP extensions
+  - C implementation for performance but a compatible userland implementation is provided if you can’t install PHP extensions
-  - All functions reside in namespace `Functional` to not conflict with any other extension or library
+  - All functions reside in namespace `Functional` to not raise conflicts with any other extension or library

 ## TODO